Sisters of Charity Foundation Scholarship - TAFE NSW

 Sisters of Charity Foundation Scholarship

-Are you studying or planning to study full time at TAFE NSW?
+Are you studying or planning to study full-time at TAFE NSW?
 Have you had a foster or kinship out-of-home-care experience?
-The Sisters of Charity Foundation Scholarships have been established to support students just like you.
+The Sisters of Charity Foundation Scholarship has been established to support students just like you.

-Each year the Sisters of Charity Foundation awards up to two scholarships to a value of $5,000 per year for up to two years to assist with course fees, living expenses and other related charges.
+The Sisters of Charity Foundation Scholarship is valued at up to $2,500 to assist with course fees, living expenses and other related charges.

 In addition to fulfilling the entry requirements for your chosen course, to be eligible to apply for a scholarship, you must: